-For use in your own homeschool, you can adopt the above language or use your own code or words, like “outstanding,” “satisfactory,” “needs improvement,” etc. Heck, the grading system at Hogwarts is somewhat reminiscent of this method!
+In your homeschool, you can adopt the above language or use your own code or words.
+Examples might be “outstanding,” “satisfactory,” “needs improvement,” etc. Heck, even the grading system at Hogwarts (Outstanding, Exceeds Expectations, Acceptable, Dreadful, Troll) uses this method!

-This is a great reporting method for those who expect they’ll return to public school, want an easy-to-read format, or like the focus on subject mastery.
+This is a great style for those who might return to a public school with a mastery-based grading system.
+It will also work for those who want an easy-to-read format or like the focus on subject mastery.
 The downside is that a four level system doesn’t give much room for nuance or complexity in reporting.

 This method focuses on giving an in-depth snapshot of a child’s progress.
-Instead of reducing all of a child’s work in a given period to a letter or number, this allows the homeschool report card to paint a full picture of the child.
-Here, each subject or unit has a written paragraph detailing the child’s successes, places for improvement, and any other remarkable notes.
+Comments- grading doesn’t reduce all of a child’s work to a letter or number.
+Instead, it allows the homeschool report card to paint a full picture of the child.
+Here, each subject gets a paragraph detailing the child’s successes, places for improvement, and any other remarkable notes.

 The strength of this method is that parents can get very detailed and specific when giving feedback.
 Its weakness lies in its lack of quantifiable data.
-It’s easy to scan a document and see an “A” is better than an “F,” at least in the eyes of school administrators and college admissions counselors.
+It’s easy to scan a document and see an A is better than an F. (Well, at least in the eyes of school administrators and college admissions counselors.)
 If your child’s actual grades aren’t beholden to any higher authority or data-driven professional, this can be an excellent, useful homeschool report card format.

 If this is your preferred method of reporting, and especially if you live in a state where this is sufficient for record-keeping, check this out.
 We’ve got a complete, personalized, printable portfolio bundle with a section just for these kinds of notes!
 Even if you don’t plan on using a comments-only homeschool report card, you should still check it out for goal-setting purposes.
 Also, do you ever feel organized enough?
 (I know I don’t.)